Patriot Games (Family Guy): Cultural references

 The episode features a 2.5-minute rendition of the song "Shipoopi" from the 1957 musical The Music Man, conducted by Peter and performed by the Patriots and people in the stadium.
-The rendition was directed by Dan Povenmire, who would later go on to co-create Phineas and Ferb with fellow Family Guy worker Jeff "Swampy" Marsh.
+The rendition was directed by Dan Povenmire, who would later go on to co-create Phineas and Ferb with Jeff "Swampy" Marsh.
 The original number in The Music Man was performed by around 40 or 50 singers and around 80 other musicians, as estimated by MacFarlane.
 Family Guy's rendition was recorded by an orchestra not as large as the original's, but one of the largest the show has ever used.
-Another musical number, in which the London Silly Nannies sing while dancing around a maypole, was taken from the Gilbert and Sullivan production The Sorcerer.
+Another musical number, in which the London Sillinannies sing while dancing around a maypole, was taken from the Gilbert and Sullivan production The Sorcerer.
 A visual joke that shows Peter's $30,000 wax sculpture of Harriet Tubman "doing" a naked Gwyneth Paltrow originally featured the droid R2-D2 from Star Wars in place of Tubman.
 MacFarlane is a fan of Star Wars, and its characters are often featured in the series' jokes.
 A spoof drama programme called Condensation is shown on BBC Four, which is a BBC channel dedicated to the arts, culture and factual programmes.
 The episode title is taken from the 1987 Tom Clancy novel Patriot Games.

 Reception

 "Patriot Games" was watched by 8.45 million viewers, making it the 55th most-watched program of the week.
 According to MacFarlane, the episode polarized viewers, who either "hated or loved the violence".
 Ryan J. Budke from AOL's TV Squad gave the episode a positive review, specifically praising the scene in which Stewie beats up Brian.
 Budke also said that it was "fun" and that you could tell the crew had a good time making it.
-Overall, he considered it "not a bad episode.
-The "Shipoopi" scene eventually became one of the most popular videos on YouTube."
+Overall, he considered it "not a bad episode".
+The "Shipoopi" scene eventually became one of the most popular videos on YouTube.
 The episode ranked number 1 in IGN's Top 10 Musical Moments in the show, for "Shipoopi," and Stewie's assault on Brian in the bathroom was named the 5th greatest fight scene in the show on another list.